milenabel/CS6350-ML2023/Neural Networks/data/README.md

 ## Outputs
 The script primarily outputs the training process details, including forward pass outputs, gradients during backpropagation, and the error after training.

+## bonus1.py

+## Overview
+'bonus1.py' is a Python script that implements a customizable deep neural network using PyTorch.
+The script allows for experimentation with different network depths, widths, and activation functions.
+It includes data preprocessing, model training, and evaluation phases, making it a comprehensive tool for exploring the impact of neural network architecture on binary classification tasks.

+## Prerequisites
+- Python 3
+- PyTorch
+- pandas (for data loading)
+- scikit-learn (for data scaling)
+- torch.utils.data (for data loading and batching)

+## Running the Script
+Run the script with the following command:
+./run.sh

+## Inputs
+Training and test datasets (train.csv and test.csv) for binary classification.

+## Functionality
+- Model Customization: Allows for varying the depth and width of the neural network, as well as choosing between different activation functions (Tanh or ReLU).
+- Weight Initialization: Adopts Xavier or He initialization based on the chosen activation function.
+- Error Calculation: Computes training and test errors to evaluate model performance.
+- Experimentation with Architecture: Facilitates experimentation with different network architectures to study their impact on model accuracy.

+## Outputs
+The script outputs training and test errors for each combination of network depth, width, and activation function, providing insights into how these parameters influence model performance.

 ## bonus2.py

 ## Overview